// This loads the JQuery UI Style Sheet

 Over the last few years, the Stavanger region has built a position as Norway´s cluster on Smart City.
 The digital infrastructure that was established when the utility company Lyse built its extensive fibre network, was the beginning of the Stavanger region’s development to establish itself as the leading cluster on Smart City in Norway.
 The fibre network opened up for new ideas for services over the internet.
 This triggered a number of new projects and businesses.

-The cluster cooperation will help connect the municipalities with the vendor side, and the municipalities on the other hand will become more accessible as coalition partners and buyers.
-Arena Smart City will be a business-oriented cluster where the players from across the different sectors will help draw the region together in a common direction.
+Cluster cooperation will help connect the municipalities with the vendor side, and the municipalities on the other hand will become more accessible as coalition partners and buyers.
+It is a business-oriented cluster where the players from across the different sectors will help draw the region together in a common direction.

 The main group companies behind the application is comprised of: Lyse, Westcontrol, Delphi, Roxel, Systor Vest, Atea, Petrolink, Microsoft, Bolder and Offshore Systems.
 Around 50 more players from different industries, municipalities and institutions in the Stavanger region, as well as a few more external and international actors, are also included in the cluster.
-More partners are welcome – the cluster will aim to recruit more members as soon as the core organisation is up and running.
+More partners are welcome!

 “The cluster status is a confirmation of the number of players in our region who want to provide solutions within the smart city sector.
 At the same time, the cluster status is just a small first step on a much longer journey.
 The members of the clusters will now start the hard work of developing a strong cluster with Nordic and international reach, that can help bring forward new projects, products and services”, says Herbjørn Tjeltveit, Managing Director of Nordic Edge.